Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Link component allow us to easily customize with theme colors and typography styles.
 It's one of the mosrt straightforward component to use with very few props.

+## Lec 24 - Breadcrumbs (6:04)

+# Breadcrumbs is a type of secondary navigation scheme that reveals the user's location in a website.

+# Within Breadcrumbs component, for every route we use a link component except for the current route the user is viewing.

+## Lec 25 - Drawer (5:36)

+# Drawer component can be used to create a sidebar which can be used for a number of things which completely depend on your application.
+They can contain links to other pages in your app allow you to switch accounts etc.

 #